danielpereira/AoE3UnHardcoded/Docs/Examples/README.md

 # Examples

-This folder contains Visual C++ 2015 projects of demonstration UHC plugins, with the goal of explaining how basic custom syscalls and cheats can be implemented through the UHC Patch Plugin System.
+This folder contains examples of the usage of some of the UHC Patch features, most specifically, the UHC Plugin System, the UHC Configuration File and the Team Limit patch.

-Feel free to explore, analyze and even use in your modding projects the source codes of these examples.
+Feel free to explore, analyze and even use in your modding projects the source codes of these examples, when applicable.

 Contents
 --------

 * **UHCPluginDemo**: Implementation of two basic custom syscalls, aiTest and aiMsgBox, and of a complex cheat code, using AoE3 syscalls.
 * **UHCPluginDemo2**: Implementation of a basic cheat code using AoE3 cheat functions.
+* **Configuration File**: An example of the usage of the UHC Configuration file.
+* **Team Limit**: Pre-edited uiMPGameSetupPage.xml and uimpesogamesetuppage2.xml files for making the Team Limit patch functional in Multiplayer.